ha5ha6/judy_blog/_pages/pgac.md

 Then the policy can be delivered in a softmax manner w.r.t $$h$$, indicating that the actions with the highest preferences in each state are given the highest probabilities of being selected

 $$\pi(a \mid s; \boldsymbol{\theta}) \triangleq \frac{\exp h(s,a; \boldsymbol{\theta})}{\sum_b \exp h(s,a; \boldsymbol{\theta})}$$

+The merits of this formulation include

+- the approximate policy can approach a deterministic policy, since action preferences are driven to produce the optimal stochastic policy, which can also be a deterministic policy

+- it enables the selection of actions with arbitrary probabilities, where action-value based methods have no natural way of finding stochastic optimal policies